 - Lavender - This is one of the most popular herbs to use for heating pads.
 It is a relaxing herb.
 Lavender assists in relieving stress and tension.
 Great for headaches and anxiety, you can use it at work with or without heat.
 Lavender is an excellent choice for sleep issues.
 Lavender flowers that are food grade or sachet grade are fine.
 Organic or high quality natural lavender essential oil is an excellent choice for your heating pad, as well.
 Do not use lavender perfume oil.
 Although labs can recreate the scent, they are unable to recreate the healing properties.

-- headache remedy.
+- Peppermint - This is used as an effective headache remedy.
 This will work best on headaches if placed on the forehead or neck.
 Peppermint is also an excellent analgesic or pain reliever.
 Use it to ease muscle pain.
 If you are using the dried herbs, make sure they are green.
 Washed out coloring is a sign of old herbs.
 Peppermint essential oil is also a good choice for your heating pad.

 - Hops - These should be a yellowish color.
 Hops are great for sleep issues.
 Place some in your heating pad and slip it into your pillow case to help you sleep.
 However, many people do not like the smell of hops, so check the aroma for personal preference before you use it.